Roller Skates we LOVE and Recommend

 - quality wheels (look for a good urethane compound over hard plastic)

 The best companies are run by those with a passion for skating, and have the best interest of the roller skating community at heart.
 We understand that in some sports, brand names are less important, but when it comes to skating, the brands that are most prevalent have earned their reputation based on high quality products and services.
+Up and coming brands that really care about skaters and skating are able to gain traction in the market by building a good reputation.

 With this in mind, here are a few of the skates that we love and recommend for recreational roller skating and RollerFit classes: